 All the mandatory and two additional principal adverse impact indicators are taken into account at a strategy, policy, process and/or contractual level.
-In addition, the manager has set a regular investment monitoring and fund and manager level reporting.
+The manager monitors the investments continuously and reports on the impacts on fund and manager level.
 For example, the fund strategy excludes investing in other sectors than renewable energy, and appropriate waste management plans and health and safety guidelines are created in accordance with policy requirements.
-All the investments have their own Environmental and Social Management System, the aim of which is to guide the practical implementation of the manager's ESG policy, where all the mandatory and two additional indicators are considered.
-All investment targets regularly report all mandatory and the two additional chosen indicators and collect data regarding those, according to the instructions and methods set out in the EU SFDR regulation (EU/2019/2088) and (EU/2020/1288).
-In addition to data collection and monitoring, the manager ensures that actions to reduce the impacts are taken.
-During the reference period, the manager focused on data management and its reliability as well as on decreasing scope 2 emissions.
+All the investments have their own Environmental and Social Management System, the aim of which is to guide the practical implementation of the manager's ESG policy.
+All investment targets regularly report all mandatory and the two additional chosen indicators according to the instructions and methods set out in the EU SFDR regulation (EU/2019/2088) and (EU/2020/1288).
+In addition to data collection and monitoring, the manager ensures that actions to reduce the impacts are taken when applicable.